Telenav/lexakai/README.md

 ### Configuration <a name = "configuration"></a>&nbsp; ![](documentation/images/tools-40.png)

-The *documentation* folder for each project should contain a *lexakai.properties* file that looks similar to this:
+The *documentation* folder for each project should contain a *lexakai* folder with a *lexakai.properties* file that looks similar to this:

     #
     # Project